Maikel Garcia Player Props: Royals vs. Guardians

-On Friday, Maikel Garcia (batting .342 in his past 10 games) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
-First pitch is at 7:10 PM ET.
+Maikel Garcia -- with a slugging percentage of .459 in his past 10 games, including two extra-base hits -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Gavin Williams on the hill, on July 8 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Guardians.
+He had a hitless showing in his most recent game (0-for-3) against the Guardians.

 Maikel Garcia Game Info & Props vs. the Guardians